GhumanNavneet/AML-Service-Labs/visual-studio-code/README2.md

 If you have not cloned this repository to your virtual machine, do so now.
 All of the artifacts for this lab are located under `starter-artifacts/visual-studio-code`.

 ## Exercise 1 - Get oriented to the lab files
-1. On your virtual computer expand the folder `03-model-deployment`.<br/>
+1. On your virtual machine expand the folder `03-model-deployment`.<br/>
 2. Expand the `data` folder.
 This folder contains the CSV file `UsedCars_Affordability.csv` which contains the complete data set with labels (Affordable is 1 for affordable, 0 for not affordable).<br/>
 3. To run a lab, start Visual Studio Code and open the folder: `03-model-deployment` and click the starting python file: `03_model_deployment.py`.<br/>
 4. Confirm that your have setup `azure_automl` as your interpreter.<br/><br/>